 9. Pay particular attention to stretching your chest and triceps, plus trigger point your SCM, scalene’s and traps to release excess muscle tension from your neck and shoulders when building your paddle strength.

 Here’s one more technique for building paddle fitness in the water.

 In between the sets when you’re paddling back out or just around (this one is great to fill those long lulls), paddle hard and fast for ten strokes, then alternate with ten slow, drawn-out strokes.
 Run through this cycle five times, then stop and catch your breath before doing it again.

 The benefit of this technique is it builds the fast twitch response required for catching waves – when your body goes from mild activity into hyper-drive.
 The better you get at this, the more horsepower you’ll have when it’s go-time.

 For a full body surf fitness program, including upper body and paddle fitness workouts, check out the 12-week program I put together with The Inertia available now.
-Use my code BANTAM20 to get yourself $20 USD off, for a limited time only.
+Enter code HEALTHY50 to save $50 for a limited time.